TRaSH-Guides/Guides/Radarr/Remote-Path-Mappings-explained-for-Radarr.md

-# Remote Path Mappings explained for Sonarr/Radarr
+# Remote Path Mappings explained for Radarr

-Remote Path Mappings explained for Sonarr/Radarr
+Remote Path Mappings explained for Radarr

 # Description

-Seems that allot of people don't understand how the remote path mapping works for Sonarr/Radarr.
+Seems that allot of people don't understand how the remote path mapping works for Radarr.
-I will try to explain it with some screenshots and a short description, for this I will use screenshots used from Radarr.
+I will try to explain it with some screenshots and a short description,

 # Do I need Remote Path Mappings ?

-If your download client is on another system then Radarr/Sonarr then you probably need to make use of Remote Path Mappings.
+If your download client is on another system then Radarr then you probably need to make use of Remote Path Mappings.

 You will get a error that looks a little bit like the following screenshot.